 Overall our results support previous studies stating the importance of climatic conditions for growing ungulates at high elevations and latitudes [14,16,22].
-At high altitudes, in particular, animals can try to avoid heat stress by shifting their range to higher elevations [7] or eat during the night [47].
-Several large ungulate species have already been gradually becoming more abundant at higher elevations in the past 30 years [48].
-Indeed, our results are consistent with previous results, as they show that yearling chamois who were harvested at higher elevations, and thus, colder environments, have heavier body mass than the ones living in lower elevations.
-These findings, combined with our results, suggest that ungulates are expressing such changes in phenotype to cope with warming spring and summer temperatures.
-Still, it remains to be understood if this body size change will be revealed as detrimental to surviving the harsh wintering conditions at high elevations.
+Animals can try to avoid heat stress by shifting their range to higher elevations [7] and latitudes, or by eating during the night [47].
+Several large ungulate species have already become progressively more abundant at higher elevations in the past 30 years [48].
+Accordingly, our results show that yearling chamois who were harvested at higher elevations, and thus, colder environments, have heavier body mass than the ones living at lower elevations (see also XX).
+These findings suggest that ungulates are expressing such changes in their behaviours and phenotype to cope with warming spring and summer temperatures.
+Yet, it remains to be understood whether size changes in response to summer temperatures may be detrimental to surviving the harsh wintering conditions at high elevations.
+Research is also needed on the long-term consequences of the changes in early growth on the whole life history of Alpine ungulates, from age at first reproduction to the onset of senescence and death, in order to adequately model the demographic consequences of climate change on these species.

 Our results show a phenotypic change in a wild ungulate population that could lead to changes in life-history traits with significant consequences for the species population dynamics.
 Body size is a fundamental determinant of individual survival and reproduction (e.g., [50–53]) and the warming climate could therefore act as a selective pressure with long-term effects [54].
 Further studies should monitor populations using long-term projects with marked individuals [55] to better investigate the ecological and evolutionary consequences of body size change in ungulates.

 Acknowledgements